danieljingtailiu/Universal-Call-Options-Opportunit-Scanner/README.md

 ## 📊 Project Overview

-The Market Cap Options Tracker is designed to identify high-probability call options opportunities across all market cap ranges (from micro-cap to mega-cap) using advanced technical analysis, fundamental screening, and options-specific metrics.
+The Universal Options Opportunity Scanner is designed to identify high-probability call options opportunities across all market cap ranges (from micro-cap to mega-cap) using advanced technical analysis, fundamental screening, and options-specific metrics.

 ### Key Features